sumpiotr/RogueCard/RogueCards/README.md

 # RogueCard

-This is a roguelike card game that I'm currently working on.
-I have started writing this not so long ago so it's not even a demo version.
-For now, it has only some very basic mechanics that can be changed in the future.
-I'm putting this here because I think that it shows my current skills well.
+This is a roguelike card game that I'm worked for a while year ago.
+I have now some free time so I return to it and I'm optimalizatin it and reworking using experience that I gain through last year